andysavidge/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 | $ fbodybody.gyro.mag.std                | num  -0.824 -0.932 -0.978 -0.321 -0.398 ...              |
 | $ fbodybody.gyro.jerk.mag.std           | num  -0.933 -0.987 -0.995 -0.382 -0.392 ...              |

- The data consists of the mean value of the 86 num variables above and 180 obs. that were split out by
-   1. each of 30 'subject' ( 1 thru 30 ) and by
-   2. each of six 'activity' (laying, sitting, standing, walking, walking.downstairs, walking.upstairs) The before getting 'mean' had 10299 obs of 86 num variables